 Once the assessment is complete, the next step is planning.
 What are your options, and which one is right for you?

-In reality, few of these options are available to any business at any particular time.
+There are multiple options for exiting a business, but few of these options are available to any business at any particular time.
 For example,

 - A sale to an outside party can be very attractive when the economy is doing well, but prices can drop precipitously in economic downturns.